msdalp/msdalp.github.io/_posts/2018-04-07-Java-Jersey-2.26-JDBI.markdown

 You can try running the app and see where these methods print out the messages we put for now temporarily.

-We can't use a single db connection for a real application.
-It would require to have a proper connection pool which we will use HikariCP for that.
+We can't use a single db connection for real user applications.
+It would require us to have a proper connection pool which will be done by HikariCP.
 Details for HikariCP can be found at [https://github.com/brettwooldridge/HikariCP](https://github.com/brettwooldridge/HikariCP).
 It is also possible to use Tomcat Pool, c3p0, or dbcp2 but especially for production hikari has the best implementation with proper Thread safe methods.
 Also as I mentioned before, JDBI is the JDBC wrapper we will be using.
 Add both of these dependencies to your pom file.

 {% highlight xml %}
 <dependency>